-Scar tissue (fibrosis) developing around the
+- Scar tissue (fibrosis) developing around the electrode.

-Breakage of an electrode or hardware failure.
+- Breakage of an electrode or hardware failure.

 - Leakage of spinal fluid during spinal cord stimulation.

-Headache from spinal cord stimulation.
+- Headache from spinal cord stimulation.

-Bladder problems in spinal cord stimulation.
+- Bladder problems in spinal cord stimulation.

 - Getting used to the stimulation, making it less effective.

 Raphael JH, et al. (2011).
 Randomized double-blind sham-controlled crossover study of short-term effect of percutaneous electrical nerve stimulation in neuropathic pain.
 Pain Medicine, 12(10): 1515-1522.

-Anne C. Poinier, MD - Internal Medicine
+Primary Medical ReviewerAnne C. Poinier, MD - Internal Medicine

 Specialist Medical ReviewerNancy Greenwald, MD - Physical Medicine and Rehabilitation